Europe 36 AD: Civil Wars of Artabanus II

 In 28 AD, in response to increasingly heavy taxation, the Frisii rose up against Roman rule in the northern Netherlands, besieging the Roman governor in the fort of Flevum.
 When news reached Lucius Apronius, propaetor of Lower Germania, he gathered a force of legions and auxiliaries, descending down the Rhine to successfully relieve the governor.
 Thereafter fighting was fierce and in the space of two days the Romans lost some 1,300 men in fighting in and around Baduhenna Wood.
 Learning of these casualties, Lucius decided to withdraw back across the Rhine without further retaliation, abandoning the Empire’s hold over what was then the marginal and swampy lands of the Frisii.

-According to the Ostrogothic historian Jordanes (c.551) the Goths sailed from southern Sweden—they are often identified with the Gutones—in the 1st century AD, settling the southern Baltic coast between the Oder and the Vistula.
-They were joined by their kinsmen the Gepids shortly afterwards and soon drove off the less-organized Vandals and Rugii.
-Whether or not this story is true, it matches the relative positions of the Goths/Gothones and their neighbors by Tacitus’ time (c.98 AD).
-The Goths/Gothones are generally associated with the Iron Age Wielbark culture (1st–4th century AD) in northern Poland, which emerged in the early-mid 1st century AD and lasted until the 4th century.
+According to the Ostrogothic historian Jordanes (c.551) the Goths sailed from southern Sweden—they are often identified with the Goutai or Geats—in the 1st century AD, settling the southern Baltic coast between the Oder and the Vistula.
+There is little archaeological evidence for this voyage, although their landing place does match the location of the similarly-named Gothones in Tacitus’ time (c.98 AD).
+The Goths/Gothones are generally associated with the Iron Age Wielbark culture in northern Poland, which emerged in the early-mid 1st century AD and lasted until the 4th century.

 30?–50?
 AD Rise of the Kushans▲